BuildLabCo/screencast-5-head-tag-part-2/OUTLINE.md

 -> Start by adding meta tags to the index.html and then updating them individually in the didTransition handler -> Then refactor the use a meta property
--> Then use ember-cli-meta-tags
+-> Then add the ability for the meta property to be a function -> Then use ember-cli-meta-tags
+-> Then show how we might want to change the tags when queryParameters change -> resetMeta